FelixPlastik/AI-and-I/README.md

 <br>

 # `s`e`e`i`n`g &nbsp;&nbsp;`i`s &nbsp;&nbsp;`b`e`l`i`e`v`i`n`g`
-'Deepfake' techniques in AI are increasingly able to capture our face and use it for any purpose like creating fake campaigns or fake porns.
-But why not capture the capturing method to capture other things instead.[**-->**](seeing-is-believing/README.md)
+[Deepfake](https://www.youtube.com/watch?v=cQ54GDm1eL0) techniques in AI are increasingly able to capture our faces and use it for any purpose like creating fake campaigns or fake porns.
+But why not capture the capturing method to capture other things instead? [**-->**](seeing-is-believing/README.md)
 <br>

 # `titel`